altrive/PSCodeAnalyzer/README.md

 1.How to install
 ---------------
-1. Download zip file from <> and extract it.
+1. Download zip file from <https://github.com/altrive/PSCodeAnalyzer/releases>
+2. Unblock zip file and extract it.
-2. Run 'install.bat' file to install modules to PowerShell user module directory(under MyDocument)
+3. Run 'install.bat' file to install modules to PowerShell user module directory(under MyDocument)

 2.How to use
 --------------------